otavioschwanck/new-file-template.nvim/README.md

 ## Contributing

-This plugin is in early stages, so we need your help!
+This plugin is in its early stages, and we welcome your help!
+If you use some framework that is not in the defaults, please open a PR to contribute to the project.
+Any help is welcome.

 If you use some framework that is not on the defaults, please, open an PR to help the project!
 Any help is welcome.